 Moving to Malta from Germany is a simple process that requires a little bit of attention in matters of formalities and documents.
 German citizens do not need a visa to enter Malta, however, depending on the length of stay, they will have to apply for a temporary or permanent residence permit.
 Our immigration lawyers in Malta have experience in relocation cases, residence permits, visas, and other immigration issues, so you can talk to us for complete support and guidance.
+We are here to help you immigrate to Malta.

 Do I need a visa to enter Malta as a citizen from Germany?